 How Should I Determine 401k Eligibility for My Employees?

-Establishing a 401(k) retirement program for your business, however, requires owners to decide what the eligibility requirements will be for employee participation.
+Establishing a 401(k) retirement program for your business requires you to decide what the eligibility requirements will be for employee participation.
 There are a variety of options on this front, some of which can be beneficial for the employee, while others are beneficial for your business.

 The eligibility rules you establish can also impact the plan’s overall cost to your business, not to mention how valuable employees perceive the 401(k) plan to be.
 Here’s a closer look at the process of creating eligibility rules for your company’s 401(k) plan and some of the most important factors to consider.